ZeWaka/CommentAgent/README.md

 # A mapping of action names to user group permissions.
 # Form of event type:group name or combined names (Explained lower in the README).
-# Optional, defaults to MEMBER for each.
+# Optional, defaults to MEMBER or OWNER for each.
 permissionMappings:
   "BuildAction": [MEMBER, CONTRIBUTOR, PRAUTHOR]
   triage: 'CONTRIBUTOR'